 The Cathedral is known for its imposing staircase leading to the entrance an it really is something to see.
 The building itself is also absolutely beautiful and definitely a highlight of visiting this lovely Catalonian city.

-Wandering down one of the beautiful lanes away from the Cathedral will lead you to another major site in the Girona Old Town – the Arab Baths.
+Wandering down one of the beautiful lanes away from the Cathedral will lead you to another major site – the Arab Baths.
 Don’t be fooled by assuming these baths were built during the Moorish rule in Catalonia.
 They weren’t!

 The earliest they date back to is 1194, which was after this region was reconquered.
 They just happen to be Arab in style.
 In fact, there is evidence that they were even used as a Mikvah for the city’s once large Jewish community.